dwhjames/datomisca/doc/getstarted.md

 # Getting Started

-Here is a very simple sample to begin with Datomisca.
+Here is a very simple sample to get started with Datomisca.

 ## Requirements